tflander/techTrek2017/README.md

 Project List:

+**matrixTestBruteForce**:  This program details the struggle I went through to get a working setup.
+The code is ugly (not DRY).
+If anyone can figure out how to clean it, I would be grateful.

 **singleDotCycleEntireMatrix**:  This program is boring, but useful after initial setup of the screen array.
 It will ensure that the individual LED strands are wired correctly.